 It was a pre-digital publication, high quality, costly to produce and beyond my own means to do so.
 After I got to Sydney I searched for a publisher to take it on, found one who did so only very reluctantly, made a deal and got to work.
 The magazine came to be known as not only Black+White.
 It was more often referred to as Black+White in short.

-I was employed as a magazine photographer at the time, specializing in quirky but emotive portraits and reportage.
-There were no freelance writers available who knew how to suit the aims of the magazine so I swapped camera for computer and became its first staff writer, then its European Contributing Editor.
+I was freelancing as a magazine photographer and sometimes writer at the time, specializing in quirky but emotive portraits and reportage.
+There were no other writers available who knew how to suit the aims of the magazine so I swapped camera for computer and became its first “staff” writer though always on a freelance basis, then its European Contributing Editor on a similar basis.
 My first article was an interview with the great German-Australian fashion and portrait photographer Helmut Newton, illustrated with a collection of his work.

 It did not take long for the magazine to become one of the most popular in Australia.
 Every two months, big stacks of the latest issue would hit the newsstands and be sold out within days, despite the magazine’s high cover price.
 People of all stations in life bought every issue for years to come, not just members of the creative community.